 Preferments can be made from commercial yeast or wild yeast and bacteria cultivated naturally from the air, water, and flour during the process of making sourdough starter.
 All sourdough starters are different due to many factors such as time, temperature, flour, and water people use, location, etc. You can make your own starter or levain from scratch, obtain it from a friend or someone you know, or you can buy it online (Etsy or King Arthur Flour).

-Feeding Routine: You’d want to treat your Sourdough Starter like a ‘low maintenance pet’ by taking it out from the fridge once a week.
+• Feeding Routine: You’d want to treat your Sourdough Starter like a ‘low maintenance pet’ by taking it out from the fridge once a week.
 Discard all but 25 g of starter.
 Many people weigh out their jar, by adding 25 g of the starter to the jar’s weight, they’d avoid having to transfer the starter to a new container.
 Stir in 100 g of tap water at room temperature to evenly disperse the starter.
 You can use a wooden stick or a chopstick for this step, but many people prefer using your hands to promote fermentation naturally!
 Then stir in 100 g of high-quality white bread flour (AP is ok!) until a smooth paste.
 Cover and leave it out until it’s fully risen and store it in the fridge to feed again next week.
 You can write the feeding date and time or set a timer on your phone, your choice.

-Sourdough Discard: All starter feeding will require you to discard all current starter and leave just a small amount.
+• Sourdough Discard: All starter feeding will require you to discard all current starter and leave just a small amount.
 Never throw out your sourdough starter!
 I love making blueberry and chocolate scones, scallion pancakes, and waffles with my starter discard.

-Hydration is the ratio of water to flour when making bread dough.
+• Hydration is the ratio of water to flour when making bread dough.
 It’s often used or expressed as Baker’s Percentage.
 Don’t worry about this when starting out.
 Sourdough is a very wet dough.
 It is sticky, so for beginners, 70-75% hydration is best.
 Pro-bakers prefer hydration levels up to 80%.
 If your dough is too wet before dividing, sprinkle some flour and use the sides of your hand to shape your dough into a ball.

-Autolyse refers to the resting stage after flour and water are mixed.
+• Autolyse refers to the resting stage after flour and water are mixed.
 This helps jumpstart the gluten development and can last from 30 minutes to 4 hours.
 I usually wait for about an hour.

-Float Test: Drop a teaspoon amount of starter into a glass of water to make sure the starter is ripe and ready to be added into the Autolyse.
+• Float Test: Drop a teaspoon amount of starter into a glass of water to make sure the starter is ripe and ready to be added to the Autolyse.
 If it sinks, cover, and check back in 30 minutes or at least it’s reached nearly to twice its original height.
 Use tape or marker to mark the original height of your starter.

-Stretch and Fold is a technique that you’d want to just gently pull the dough from its bottom, stretch and let it stick on to itself.
+• Stretch and Fold is a technique that you’d want to just gently pull the dough from its bottom, stretch and let it stick on to itself.
 Then rotate the bowl 90 degree and repeat for about 10 minutes.
 This helps maintain the beautiful bubbles formed during the stretch and fold process which can take up to 2 hours with a 10-minute stretch and fold each time every 30-minute.
 It creates a stronger dough, and you’d know it’s done when your dough is smooth, not flattened out or sinking into your bowl.
 Never knead your dough!

-Bulk rise: This is a long and slow fermentation process.
+• Bulk rise: This is a long and slow fermentation process.
 It usually takes 4+ hours at room temperature or longer if you let it ferment in the fridge overnight.

-Poke Test: Simply poke your dough to check if it’s ready to go in the oven.
+• Poke Test: Simply poke your dough to check if it’s ready to go in the oven.
 If it springs back right away, that means you’d have to wait for it to proof longer.
 If it slowly springs back and leaves a slight dent, it is ready to be scored and baked.

 I hope this blog post gives you some inspiration to start making sourdough bread at home.
 You can watch as many technique videos as you watch.
 My advice is just to get in there and try it out.
 Don’t be afraid to make mistakes or mess it up because it’s the beauty of bread making.
 See it as a journey and learning process, so good luck and have fun!
 Leave any questions in the comment section.
 Take care and I’ll talk to you soon!